 - low APGAR scores

 In addition to the risks, Pitocin also comes with some rules.

 Once administered, you will be hooked up to a fetal heart rate monitor attached around your stomach continuously.
 This is used so your doctor can closely monitor how the baby reacts to the induced labor.
 And since they must monitor you carefully, you may be confined to your bed.
 After they gave me Pitocin, even slight movements from side to side had to be supervised by a nurse.
 And there was no getting up and moving around!
 (This is why you will also have a catheter because you can’t get up to use the restroom.)
 Once Pitocin is administered, you are also no longer allowed to eat because there is a risk of aspiration if you eventually have to have a c-section.

 If your doctor recommends Pitocin, make sure you weigh the benefits and the risks.
 Women are induced for various reasons, and the use of Pitocin can help move your labor along if necessary.
-Bring up any concerns you have with your doctor to fully understand your options when it comes to a safe and successful induction.
+Bring up any concerns to your doctor to fully understand your options regarding a safe and successful induction.